muniruelijah/HackBio-biocoding-internship/README.md

 # HackBio-biocoding-internship
 This repository is for documenting my progress.
-This repository will contain all the solution to task given, including R script.
+This repository contains all the solution to task given, including R script where applicable.